koffie/hello-world/README.md

 Open http://localhost:8080.
 The hello-world document should be live.

+To have the site update automatically as you edit your LaTeX source, see [Writing mode (live recompile)](#writing-mode-live-recompile).

 ## The tag system

 Tags are the core concept of Gerby.
 Every `\label{...}` in your LaTeX source is automatically assigned a short permanent identifier — a four-character tag like `0001`, `0A3F`, etc. These tags are: